 ProKidney to Present at the BofA Securities Health Care Conference 2023

-/EIN News/ -- WINSTON-SALEM, N.C., May 04, 2023 (GLOBE NEWSWIRE) -- ProKidney Corp.
-(Nasdaq: PROK) (“ProKidney”), a leading late clinical-stage cellular therapeutics company focused on chronic kidney disease (CKD), today announced that Dr. Tim Bertram, Chief Executive Officer, will present at the BofA Securities Health Care Conference 2023 in Las Vegas, NV on Tuesday, May 9, 2023, at 4:20 PM PDT (7:20 PM EDT).
+WINSTON-SALEM, N.C., May 04, 2023 (GLOBE NEWSWIRE) -- ProKidney Corp.
+PROK ("ProKidney"), a leading late clinical-stage cellular therapeutics company focused on chronic kidney disease (CKD), today announced that Dr. Tim Bertram, Chief Executive Officer, will present at the BofA Securities Health Care Conference 2023 in Las Vegas, NV on Tuesday, May 9, 2023, at 4:20 PM PDT (7:20 PM EDT).

 A live webcast of Dr. Bertram's presentation will be available on the Events and Presentations section of ProKidney's investor relations website at https://investors.prokidney.com/news-events/events-and-presentations.